Endovascular Treatment of Atherosclerotic Popliteal Artery Lesions - ETAP

 Presented by Dr. Thomas Zeller at the Transcatheter Cardiovascular Therapeutics meeting (TCT 2012), Miami, FL, October 24, 2012.

-Clinical Topics: Diabetes and Cardiometabolic Disease, Invasive Cardiovascular Angiography and Intervention, Prevention, Vascular Medicine, Interventions and Coronary Artery Disease, Interventions and Vascular Medicine, Exercise
+Clinical Topics: Diabetes and Cardiometabolic Disease, Invasive Cardiovascular Angiography and Intervention, Prevention, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), Interventions and Coronary Artery Disease, Interventions and Vascular Medicine, Exercise

 Keywords: Intermittent Claudication, Coronary Artery Disease, Myocardial Infarction, Follow-Up Studies, Ankle Brachial Index, Knee Joint, Disease-Free Survival, Peripheral Arterial Disease, Constriction, Pathologic, Angioplasty, Stents, Walking, Popliteal Artery, Diabetes Mellitus

 < Back to Listings